tc39/notes/es7/2016-05/may-24.md

 FST: Web developers don't know that TC doesn't work across realms, even if we do.

-AR: there are many other things that do not work across realms.
+ARB: there are many other things that do not work across realms.

 KS: I think there's consensus to changing the spec regarding cross-realm, the spec should not change from PTC to STC, or to remove PTC.